-Environmental Sensibilities: Owl House Books greatly values the natural environment and invests in environmental conservation.
-We are ever-mindful of our “carbon footprint”.
-Our books are printed on paper with chain of custody certification from the Forest Stewardship Council, Sustainable Forestry Initiative, and the Programme for the Endorsement of Forest Certification.
-We also recognize that these certifications are imperfect at best and, wherever possible, better and more responsible choices will always be made.
-We want to be on the forefront of a dialog about what the publishing industry will look like in an ecologically sustainable future.
+Environmental Sensibilities: Homebound Publications and Owl House Books are committed to ecological stewardship.
+We greatly value the natural environment and invest in environmental conservation.
+Our books are printed on paper with chain of custody certification from the Forest Stewardship Council, Sustainable Forestry Initiative, and the Program for the Endorsement of Forest Certification.

 1% to Charity: Each year Homebound Publications, of which Owl House is an imprint, donates 1% of our net profit to a humanitarian or ecological charity.
 You can feel good about your purchase knowing that a part of each order is going to a worthy cause.
 Charities in the past include OXFAM, The Chicago Wisdom Project, and The Edible Schoolyard Project.